(740) 206-2036 info@proctercenter.org

 The First Gardener Program

-Now the Lord God had planted a garden in the east, in Eden; and there he put the man he had formed.
+Now the Lord God had planted a garden in the east, in Eden; and there put the human He had formed.
 Genesis 2:8

 At Procter Center Farm, the Sawyer Garden and Sawyer Greenhouse are learning labs for campers and guests.
 The 15 rows of vegetables, flowers, and gourds, plus the plot of sweet corn, will be a place for tasting, exploring, harvesting, and enjoying creation!